nikki2pro/YSC_SpineSwiftTest/README.md

 - findBone(boneName:String, inBonesArray:Array<YSC_SpineBone>) -> YSC_SpineBone?
   + It finds the bone instance with the given name and returns it.
   + You can use this function when you want to customize your bone.
 For example, giving it physicsbody.
+- ikActionUpdate()
+  + It should be in didFinishUpdate() in order to enable ikAction and rotation inheritance option.